meltano/meltano/docs/docs/reference/settings.md

 - [Environment variable](/guide/configuration#configuring-settings): `MELTANO_FF_PLUGIN_LOCKS_REQUIRED`
 - Default: `False`

-When this flag is enabled, plugins will only use [lock files](/concepts/plugins#lock-artifacts) to determine the settings, installation source, etc with the exception of the `meltano add` and `meltano discover` operations.
+When this flag is enabled, plugins will only use [lock files](/concepts/plugins#lock-artifacts) to determine the settings, installation source, etc with the exception of the `meltano add` operations.
 This means that calling `meltano run` will fail if a lock file is not present for one of the plugins.